Kevspecial/ExploreCalifornia-DevOps/README.md

-# ProjectARK
+# ExploreCalifornia-DevOps

-ProjectARK is a DevOps project that aims to apply DevOps principles to a sample travel booking application for 'Explore California' website.
+ExploreCalifornia-DevOps is a DevOps project that aims to apply DevOps principles to a sample travel booking application for 'Explore California' website.
 The project leverages popular tools and methodologies to streamline the process of updating, testing, and releasing the application.

 ## Features